Key Factors Influencing Rupee vs. Dollar Value

 The value of a currency, like the Indian rupee, changes every day when compared to others like the US dollar.
 This change is known as the rupee vs dollar value.
 Many things affect this rate — some are economic, while others are political or global in nature.

 These factors influencing the exchange rate decide whether the value of the rupee against the dollar will go up or down.
 Some of the major factors affecting rupee value include inflation, interest rates, public debt, and the country's trade balance.
 When these factors are in good shape, the rupee strengthens.
-But if they are weak, the rupee vs dollar rate may fall, making the rupee weaker in comparison to the dollar.
+But if they are weak, the Rupee vs. Dollar Value may fall, making the rupee weaker in comparison to the dollar.

 -